-Huawei Technologies Co.
+Huawei Technologies Statistics: Huawei Technologies Co.
 Ltd. is a China-based multinational telecommunications equipment and consumer electronics manufacturer.
-The company develops and manufactures various wireless network, fixed network, carrier software, and core network products, as well as offers services and solutions to telecommunications operators.
+The company develops and manufactures various wireless networks, fixed networks, carrier software, and core network products, as well as offers services and solutions to telecommunications operators.

-The company operates through four business segments namely: carrier business, enterprise business, consumer business, and other.
+The company operates through four business segments namely: carrier business, enterprise business, consumer business, and others.

 The company serves various industries, including public safety, healthcare, government, transport, media and entertainment, power grid, finance, oil and gas, manufacturing, and smart retail worldwide.

 Powerful computing platform and easy-to-use development platform to support Huawei’s full-stack, all-scenario Artificial Intelligence strategy